manavsehgal/opentheme/README.md

 An open source theme using Jekyll and Semantic UI for creating awesome websites on GitHub.

 View live demo at http://opentheme.co

+Collaborate in design workflow at https://trello.com/b/Jm8UFV7p

 ## Design Goals